Our head office

 During the winter months (normally from December until sometime in May), many mountain roads in Lebanon are closed due to snow.
 During this period the tour will be adjusted to avoid the drive from Becharre to Zahle across the Col des Cedres.
 All the same places will be visited and the same activities included, but the itinerary will run as follows...

-Days 1-2 - As above
+Days 1-2 - As in summer

 Day 3 - Morning Beirut City Tour, then head to the Baatara Gorge to see the sinkhole, before finishing at the Qadisha Valley.
 Lunch included, and overnight at the Monastery or nearby guesthouse.